 FOR THE SMASHED ROASTED POTATOES:

-- 1 kg baby potatoes for roasting (Maris Piper, Dutch Cream, King Edward, Sebago and Coliban are good potatoes for roasting)
+- 1-2 kgs baby potatoes (depending on how many you fancy) for roasting (Maris Piper, Dutch Cream, King Edward, Sebago and Coliban are good potatoes for roasting)

 - 4-5 cups white vinegar I just buy a 2L bottle to make sure I have enough to cover the potatoes

 - table salt, to salt to potato water

 - Generous good quality olive oil to cover the bottom of a large baking tray